 - arch off the floor of the mouth – such as the ‘r’ sound.

 In the past, the frenum under the tongue was routinely cut in babies or children with tongue-tie.
 Today, doctors are more inclined to wait and see what happens to the frenum with growth.

-The surgical procedure performed to cut the lingual or labial (tissue in the centre of the upper and lower lip) frenum is called frenectomy.
+The surgical procedure performed to cut the lingual or labial frenum (the tissue in the centre of the upper and lower lip) is called frenectomy.
 The technique differs according to the age of the person.

 Studies of this procedure have found few risks and problems.
 Problems are likely to be very rare, but can include bleeding, infection, ulcers, pain, and damage to the tongue and surrounding area.
 Reports suggest tongue movement is normal within three months of the procedure.

-The main risk of this procedure is related to the anaesthetic, although like all surgeries, there is a risk of bleeding, infection, and damage to the tongue or the surrounding area.
+The main risk of this procedure is related to the anaesthetic.
+However, like all surgeries, there is a risk of bleeding, infection, and damage to the tongue or the surrounding area.
 Generally, only severe cases of tongue-tie are divided.